deccico/adrian2045.com/content/post/django-nginx-green-unicorn-in-an-ubuntu-11-10-ec2-instance.md

 some things could be changed or improved the focus was to highlight how easily we can configure everything from scratch rather than exploring or discussing different options.

+The code and configuration files of this post can be found here: https://github.com/deccico/django_gunicorn Have fun!

 # References